Call for a free case evaluation

 Bicycles are required to follow the same rules of the road as cars.
 The vast majority of cyclists follow the rules.
 And for good reason: cyclists are much more vulnerable to injury than the 4,000 pound automobiles with whom they share the road.
 Nevertheless, as any cyclist will tell you, many drivers do not respect the right of cyclists to be on the road.

 No matter how careful or defensive you are, accidents can happen.
-And when they do, the driver of the car that hit you and their insurance company frequently will blame you.
-That’s why it is important to act quickly after an accident to locate and preserve all available evidence establishing who was at fault.
-Depending on the circumstances, you may need an accident reconstruction expert to help prove your case against the driver that is legally responsible for your injuries.
+When they do, the driver of the car that hit you (and their insurance company) frequently will blame you.
+That’s why it is important to act quickly after an accident to locate and preserve all evidence that will help establish who was at fault.

 PIP Covers Medical Bills

 If you have an automobile policy but were injured riding your bike, you are eligible for Personal Injury Protection (PIP) coverage under your policy.
 PIP provides coverage for certain medical bills and lost wages, regardless of who was at fault.

 There are time limits and caps on PIP benefits.
 In Oregon, PIP coverage is limited to $15,000 in necessary medical treatment for up to two years, unless you elected (and paid for) higher limits on your specific policy.